DBCDK/serviceprovider/doc/api-design.md

 This is ideas for design, and it is not decided, nor fully implemented yet.
 During the next months, this document will converge towards the released implementation.

+Also see the generated API-documentation, `spec.yaml`, and `work-context.jsonld`.

 # API structure

 __Requests__ to the API consist of the _endpoint name_, and a JSON object of _parameters_.